 I could tell you to take my program.
-I could tell you to the join the Culinary Nutrition Expert Program tribe, but how do I know if it’s the right fit for you?
+I could tell you to the join the Culinary Nutrition Expert Program community, but how do I know if it’s the right fit for you?
 I have never strived to squeeze as many people as possible into any of my programs.
 I have always strived to offer clear and honest information, answer your questions and let you decide if we’re the right fit.

 I also can’t tell you to go to the school I went to, that it has been the key to my success.
-I was there nearly a decade ago.
+I was there over a decade ago.
 The entire field of nutrition has exploded since then and it’s been a long time since I was in one of those classrooms.
 The success I have seen has been a result of my efforts, of seeking guidance and support when I needed it and mostly, showing up to work every single day since I started my business in May of 2008.

-Here is what I will tell you to do: Take the leap.
+Here is what I will tell you to do: Take the leap

 You have read the last 3,200 words because you are seeking answers.
 You want to learn, gain knowledge and evolve your own life.
 You are considering studying nutrition because you are seeking a path towards optimal health through education, or perhaps looking for a way to channel your passion for healthy living and be of service to others.
 Perhaps you want to take time (at last!) and dedicate it to something you are interested in.
 Maybe you have a foundation or another skill that you want to build upon it.
 Perhaps you are here because you’re not sure what to do, but you value my honest opinion – the only kind I know how to give (for better or worse!).